 Unfortunately, infant inexperience in stomach sleeping is now a common unintended consequence of the successful back-to-sleeping campaign.
 Notably, we have no way of keeping young infants from rolling, Far too often, we are finding them sleeping face down.

 Infants Begin to Roll at Four Months

 Parents and caregivers are often concerned about the appropriate strategy for infants to learn to roll over.
 This usually takes place around four months.
 Normally, babies roll from back to tummy before they roll from tummy to back.
 About six months old, they start rolling in both directions.

 SIDS Risk and Baby Rolling Over

 The fact is, infants under six months of age represent about 90 percent of all SIDS-related deaths.
-The belief is that SIDS risks is peaking between 1-4 months of age.
-Notably, this is the age infants are just beginning to roll over.
+The belief is SIDS risks is peaking between 1-4 months of age.
+Notably, this is the age infants are beginning to roll over.

 In a study on infant sleep, 6% and 12% of 16 to 23-week-old infants placed on their backs or sides are found in a vulnerable (face-down) position.
 Additionally, 14% of infants aged 24 weeks or older are in the prone position.
 Lastly, 18% of those placed on either their right or left or sides, are found in the prone position.4

 Repositioning Baby Who is Sleeping Face Down

 Parents are encouraged to move an infant who is sleeping face down back to the supine (back) position.
 However, turning a baby back over is unrealistic with several position changes per night.
 Furthermore, a baby sleeps on his tummy, being repositioning to the back position is disruptive and can completely discourage using the back position.